dandreamatias/quoll/README.md

 `setHeaders({...headersProps})`

-setHeaders accept and object as a parameter, it replace the the whole headers property with a new one
+setHeaders accept an object as a parameter, it replace the the whole headers property with a new one

 `updateHeaders(key, value)`

-`updateHeaders` accept two parameters, a key and a value.
+`updateHeaders` accept two parameters, a key(string) and a value(string).

-`setHeaders({...headersProps})` and `updateHeaders` very usefull combined with `onHttpStart` to attach a fresh value:
+`setHeaders` and `updateHeaders` very usefull combined with `onHttpStart` to attach a fresh value in a http call:

 ```js
 quoll.onHttpStart(() => {